 In addition, you can add this list to a new or existing group in order to send them unique campaigns tailored specially for that group.
 You can do it by clicking on Add contacts (on the top right), and select either Existing groups or New group.

 On the main Analytics page, you can see the Clicking map.

 Here you can see the click percentage of each campaign link, and know who the contacts that clicked on each link are.

-In order reach clicking map, just scroll down, or click on “Clicking map” on the page right side under “Shortcuts”
+To access the clicking map scroll down, or click on “Clicking map” on the right side of the page under “Shortcuts”.

-On the left, you can see campaign preview, and in areas where there are links – a layer of color will appear.
+On the left, you can see the campaign preview, and in areas where there are links a color bar will appear.

-When you point on it, you’ll see the link address.
-While pointing on each link, you can see click percentage and number of contacts who clicked on.
+When you hover over it you’ll see the link address.
+With the pointer over each link the click percentage and number of clicks will appear.

-Right to the campaign, appears a list of the links, number and percentage of clicking.
-Clicking on each raw, lead you to the contacts list that clicked on each link.
+To the right of the campaign is a list of the links, as well as the number and percentage of clicks.
+Clicking on any of these will lead you to a list of contacts that clicked on each link.

-Below the click map, you can see data by geographic location in the world, and see the countries in which the campaign was opened or clicked.
+Below the click map, you can see data by geographic location and the countries in which the campaign was opened or clicked.